 Boston is famous for its neighborhoods, many of them fun, interesting, and easy to get to.
-Check out the Nearby Neighborhood Guide, which provides helpful lists of where to eat, shop, and hang.
-A compact city, whether you walk, bike, or ride the “T”—part of Boston’s comprehensive public transportation system—you’ll find it easy to find your way around town.
+Check out the Nearby Neighborhood Guide, which provides helpful lists of where to eat, shop, and hang out.
+A compact city, whether you walk, bike, or ride the “T”—part of Boston’s comprehensive public transportation system—it’s easy to find your way around town.

 - City of Boston Population (per 2010 census): 617,594

 - Student population: over 250,000 in Boston and Cambridge alone

 - Over 80 colleges and universities in the Boston metro area